epfl-ada/ada-2022-project-jash/README.md

 4. (Optional) Wikidata scraping to obtain movie budgets.
 It could help give a new dimension to movie profitability.

 ### Methods
+Step 1: Data scraping, dataset preparation and pre-processing
+- Scraping wikidata to get the missing nationality, height and movie budget data.
+- Incorporate additional data into the existing dataset.
+- Implement data cleansing and compute necessary features.
+Step 2: General preliminary analysis using the CMU Corpus dataset.
-1. Basic stats (min, max, mean, median etc.) for every feature per genre.
-Investigate the significance of every feature per genre and determine whether particular features that dominate the actor or movie category exist.
+- Compute Basic stats (min, max, mean, median etc.) for every feature per genre.
+Investigate the significance of every feature per genre and determine whether particular features that dominate the actor or movie category exists.

-2. To find the so-called ideal profile, we base ourselves on movie revenue and ratings and design a metric that balances the influence of movie revenue and ratings (upon availability).
+Step 3: To find the so-called ideal profile, we base ourselves on movie revenue and ratings and design a metric that balances the influence of movie revenue and ratings (upon availability).

-3. Implement correlation analysis.
+Step 4: Implement correlation analysis.
 Study the relationship between the movie revenue/rating and actor features and use confidence interval and T-test to ensure statistical significance.
-Use clustering methods to determine what ideal actors may look like in each movie genre.
+Step 5: Use clustering methods to determine what ideal actors may look like in each movie genre.

-4. Perform soft clustering analysis to determine what profiles ideal actors may belong to in each movie genre.
+Step 6: Build the GitHub site and redact the data story.

 ### Proposed timeline